 April 30 is Reunification Day in Vietnam, one of the most important holidays of the year.
 It’s also the spring season – when the weather is warming up before the summer rains arrive.
 It’s therefore a beautiful time to explore the northern rice paddies and karst scenery of Lan Ha Bay.

-This 12-day tour from TRIPS by Culture Trip starts with street food in Hanoi, followed by a hike in the countryside and a cruise into the limestone bays along the coast.
+This 12-day tour from Culture Trip starts with street food in Hanoi, followed by a hike in the countryside and a cruise into the limestone bays along the coast.
 Take the train south to the old Imperial capital of Hue, before the tour finishes with a walking tour of ancient Hoi An.